readz07/dentistservice/README.md

 # Single Page Website For Dentist Profession

-This project was bootstrapped with [Live Website Link On Nelify ](https://dentist-service.netlify.app/).
+This project was bootstrapped with [Live Website Link On Firebase ](https://dentist-service.web.app/).

 ## Key features of this project